JayUpadhyayCS/notes/Python.md

 Save the file with the ending .py
-To run a program with python, you run python (name of program).py You need to call any functions you use
+To run a program with python, you run python (name of program).py You need to call any functions you use.
+Double quotes are equivalent.
+You dont need a main function if its a simple program without functions.

 ## Datatypes
 * bool-True or false